openhab/openhab-docs/_addons_bindings/zwave/doc/fakro/vmzsolarplus_0_0.md

 ### Switch

+Switch the power on and off

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Blinds control

+Provides start / stop control of blinds

 The ```blinds_control``` channel supports the ```Rollershutter``` item and is in the ```Blinds``` category.

 ### Alarm (power)

+Indicates if a power alarm is triggered

 The ```alarm_power``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.